FedRot-LoRA: Mitigating Rotational Misalignment in Federated LoRA: Related Work

 \subsection{Federated LoRA}

 LoRA~\cite{hu2022lora} reduces the parameter overhead of fine-tuning by reparameterizing weight updates as the product of two low-rank matrices.
 This proved to be an effective mechanism for adapting LLMs under limited computational and communication budgets~\cite{hayou2024lora,wang2024task}.
 In FL settings, LoRA reduces the cost of fine-tuning across distributed clients by restricting communication to low-rank updates~\cite{wang2024flora}.
 In practice, however, federated LoRA faces a key challenge: a mismatch between aggregating full local updates and aggregating low-rank factors, as in naive factor-wise averaging~\cite{zhang2024towards}.
 Prior work has explored several strategies to mitigate this issue. \textbf{(1) Linearization via Parameter Freezing.} Methods such as \textit{FFA-LoRA}~\cite{sun2024improving} freeze one LoRA factor and aggregate only the other factor, ensuring linearity of aggregation. \textit{RoLoRA}~\cite{chen2025robust} alternates the frozen factor across training rounds.
 While these approaches simplify aggregation, they significantly restrict the parameter space, which may slow convergence and limit adaptation capacity. \textit{FedSA-LoRA}~\cite{guo2024selective} trains both factors locally but aggregates only a subset, leading to incomplete global adapters. \textbf{(2) Decomposition and Reconstruction.} Other methods perform aggregation in the full-weight space and then project the result to a low-rank form.
 For example, \textit{FlexLoRA}~\cite{bai2024federated} aggregates full updates and applies SVD-based projection to recover low-rank adapters, while \textit{FedSRD}~\cite{yan2025fedsrd} reconstructs global updates from sparsified client updates before projection.
 These approaches incur substantial server-side computation and introduce approximation error due to repeated high-dimensional SVD operations, which can become numerically unstable~\cite{chen2025robust}. \textbf{(3) High-Communication Aggregation.} Another line of work preserves aggregation fidelity by transmitting extra information beyond low-rank adapters. \textit{FedEx-LoRA}~\cite{singhal2024exact} augments updates with high-rank residual terms, while \textit{FLoRA}~\cite{wang2024flora} aggregates in the full parameter space with increasing effective rank.
-These methods substantially increase communication overhead, undermining the motivation for LoRA in bandwidth-constrained FL.
+These methods substantially increase communication overhead, undermining the motivation for LoRA in bandwidth-constrained FL. \haoran{ We compare these federated LoRA methods with FedRot-LoRA in terms of aggregation space, communication, and computation in Table~\ref{tab:baseline_compare} of Appendix~\ref{app:baseline_compare}.}

 In contrast to these methods, our work isolates rotational misalignment as a distinct contributor to aggregation error in federated LoRA and addresses it by explicitly aligning client updates prior to aggregation.